pnp/blog/content/post/microsoft-graph-fundamentals-learning-path-module-3.md

-I wrote this summary of the whole learning path because I worked with Microsoft Graph before, and although I don\'t write (a lot) of code daily, these modules felt doable - even if you are not a super experienced developer.
+I wrote this summary of the whole learning path because I worked with Microsoft Graph before, and although I don't write (a lot) of code daily, these modules felt doable - even if you are not a super experienced developer.
 I hope there will be even more cool content!

 If you now read this and wonder if you could build applications with Microsoft Graph as well: Yes, you can!
-To learn more - from developers, please join Microsoft\'s Learn Together event: [Building apps with Microsoft Graph ](https://learntogether-graph.splashthat.com/)%20)on April 14!
+To learn more - from developers, please join Microsoft's Learn Together event: [Building apps with Microsoft Graph ](https://learntogether-graph.splashthat.com/)%20)on April 14!